About the course

 2. Option paper

-You must select one option paper from those taught each year for MSc candidates at the Institute of Social and Cultural Anthropology.
-Titles of options will be made known at the beginning of each academic year and candidates may select their option from any of Lists A, B or C.
+Candidates select one option paper from those taught each year for students in the School of Anthropology and Museum Ethnography (SAME).
+Titles of options available will be made known at the beginning of each academic year.

 3. Research methods in visual, material anthropology and museum ethnography